artemis701/origo_chain_project/x/recovery/spec/05_clients.md

 ## CLI

-Find below a list of `origod` commands added with the `x/recovery` module.
-You can obtain the full list by using the `origod` -h command.
+Find below a list of `exad` commands added with the `x/recovery` module.
+You can obtain the full list by using the `exad` -h command.

 ### Queries